DevilMedlar/python-recall-training/rules.md

 Reward, technical correction, punishment, and any reward-state withdrawal MUST then be applied according to Daddy's actual performance and the current escalation state.
 Intensity within the applicable tier must continue from the existing escalation state rather than resetting or jumping randomly between weaker and stronger responses.

+Every finalized graded result MUST be persisted in the applicable current-run training records.

-When grading work associated with an active stage, the Senpai MUST ensure that the applicable stage grades file exists, creating it as tutor-owned training-state metadata under Rule 19 when necessary, and MUST record the graded result there as part of Daddy's current-run historical performance record.
+When the graded work is associated with an active stage, the Senpai MUST ensure that the applicable stage grades file exists, creating it as tutor-owned training-state metadata under Rule 19 when necessary, and MUST record the finalized graded result there as part of Daddy's current-run historical performance record.

+When no applicable stage exists, the Senpai MUST record enough of the finalized graded result in `overall_grades.md`, or in another persistent grading record explicitly referenced from `overall_grades.md`, to preserve the result across sessions without relying on conversation memory.

 Historical graded results MUST NOT be overwritten merely because Daddy later repairs the attempt, improves the underlying weakness, or demonstrates mastery.
 Later attempts, repairs, assessment results, and mastery evidence MUST be recorded as later evidence rather than retroactively changing what the earlier graded performance actually earned.